nice-game-hints/deponia-doomsday/06-fair/100-mcchronicle.md

 He doesn't want to let go.
 You need a tool.

 # What tool?
 The hammer and the chisel.
-[From the prophet.](090-prophet.md)
+[From the prophet.](095-inspire-prophet.md)

 # I have the chisel and the hammer
 Climb up to the roller coaster and use the hammer and the chisel on McChronicle.
 He is free!
+McChronicle is also avid photographer.